orbeon/orbeon-forms-doc/form-builder/section-templates.md

 For example, if you versions 1, 2 and 3 of the `acme` library form, the toolbox shows a dropdown with those versions.

 When you select a particular version, the toolbox reloads with the latest published form definition with that version.

+For more about reloading, see [Reloading the toolbox](toolbox.md#reloading-the-toolbox)

 ## Merging section templates